 Our First Band Structure

 As our beginning example, we'll compute the band structure of a two-dimensional square lattice of dielectric rods in air.
-See our online textbook, ch.
-5. In our control file, we'll first specify the parameters and geometry of the simulation, and then tell it to run and give us the output.
+See Chapter 5 of Photonic Crystals: Molding the Flow of Light (second edition).
+In our control file, we'll first specify the parameters and geometry of the simulation, and then tell it to run and give us the output.

 All of the parameters, each of which corresponds to a Scheme variable, have default setting, so we only need to specify the ones we need to change.
 For a complete listing of the parameter variables and their current values, along with some other info, type